NixOS/rfcs/rfcs/0141-private-derivations.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+## Binary caches and copying
+How do we prevent the attacker from using `nix copy` to simply copy out the private derivation to another machine?

+What changes are needed in binary cache providers such as `nix-serve` to handle private derivations?

+## Content-Addressed paths
 It is not yet known how this might interact with content addressed paths.

 # Future work